 - Documentation proof to support your application, for example, qualification certificates

 - Credit/Debit Card to support your DBS application

 - £55.98 to pay for your Enhanced DBS (previously known as Criminal Records Bureau (CRB) Disclosure) and an Independent Safeguarding Authority (ISA) Audit First check

-If there are difficulties with a booking or a clash of personalities between live-in carer and client, either party should contact Trinity and a replacement live-in carer can be introduced as soon as possible.
+If there are difficulties with a booking or a clash of personalities between the live-in carer and client, either party should contact Trinity and a replacement live-in carer can be introduced as soon as possible.

 It is important to remember that sometimes there can be some early settling down issues and our highly experienced live-in care managers can help you work through this.

-Live-in carers should never leave a booking until a replacement arrives and a proper handover has taken place.
+live-in carers should never leave a booking until a replacement arrives and a proper handover has taken place.

 In the highly unlikely event that a client asks a live-carer to leave their premises immediately you should do so but please call our office/on-call team immediately for advice.
 You should also contact the next of kin if your client will otherwise be left alone.

-We take great care in matching our live-in carers to our clients and the start date can depend on finding the right placement for you, but normally this is within a week or two.
+We take great care in matching our carers to our clients and the start date can depend on finding the right placement for you, but normally this is within a week or two.